-The MMA was further renewed on January 1, 2018 for an additional five year term until January 1, 2023 with the 5% volume discount permanently incorporated in the daily management fee.
-The daily management fee remained unchanged at Euro 685 for the years ended December 31, 2018, 2019 and 2020 and will be adjusted annually for inflation in the Eurozone.
-The fee remains unchanged for 2021.
+The MMA was further renewed on January 1, 2018 for an additional five-year term until January 1, 2023 with the 5% volume discount permanently incorporated in the daily management fee.
+The daily management fee remained unchanged at Euro 685 for the years ended December 31, 2019, 2020 and 2021 and will be adjusted annually for inflation in the Eurozone.
+From January 1, 2022, the vessel fixed management fee was adjusted for inflation at Euro 720 per day per vessel in operation and Euro 360 per day per vessel in lay-up.